Proj221/DemoVer2_Huawei/README.md

 + add 2 buttons on card sys to toggle class annouce begin and end
 + add BT logic to respond according to the annouce instruction
 + add flag in the AI player controller for controlling if the player (and other NPCs) is ready to class (where the character is at their own classroom desk)

+## Ep42_Bug remained
++ card drag and drop system is not able to use now